Home » European Cuisine » Whole Wheat Irish Soda Bread with Fennel Seeds

 Step-by-Step Process

-Start by mixing together all the dry ingredients (flour, baking soda, salt, and optional fennel seeds).
-Make a little well in the middle of the mixture where you’re going to pour the liquids.
+Step 2: Make a little well in the middle of the mixture where you’re going to pour the liquids.

-Pour in the soy milk, then the vinegar.
+Step 3: Pour in the soy milk, then the vinegar.
 Notice how the milk will start to curdle right away!

-Turn out the dough onto a floured surface, like a clean kitchen counter.
+Step 5: Turn out the dough onto a floured surface, like a clean kitchen counter.

-Pat the dough into an elongated rectangular shape.
+Step 6: Pat the dough into an elongated rectangular shape.

-Fold one end of the rectangle up over the other and press down to form a square-ish.
+Step 7: Fold one end of the rectangle up over the other and press down to form a square-ish.
+Pat the dough gently on all sides to form it into a round boule.

-It’s traditional to slash a cross or X shape onto the top of the bread before baking.
+Step 9: It’s traditional to slash a cross or X shape onto the top of the bread before baking.
 Make two deep cuts with your knife, it should reach 2/3 of the way down to the bottom of the loaf.
 (But make sure not to cut through completely!)

-top down view of freshly baked loaf of fennel soda bread on parchment paper
+Top down view of freshly baked loaf of fennel soda bread on parchment paper.

 What to Eat with Soda Bread